SpikeInterface/spikeextractors/README.md

 As you can see, our extractor base classes were designed to make implementing a new subclass as straightforward and flexible as possible while still enforcing standardized data retrieval functions.

-Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with a variety of pre-implemented tools (links to current tools are contained in the **Tools that use InputExtractors and OutputExtractors** section of the README).
+Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with any pre-implemented tools (see **Tools that use InputExtractors and OutputExtractors**).
 <br/>

 ## Tools that use InputExtractors and OutputExtractors